 One of the basic criticisms of libertarianism is it does nothing for the poor.
-The rich will get richer and the their children will also have better opportunities and it will create a more stratified society.
+The rich will get richer and their children will also have better opportunities and it will create a more stratified society.
 Democrats believe that Libertarians are selfish. is this true?

-The reality is I think most libertarians, including Milton Friedman had no problem with redistribution of income to the poor.
+The reality is I think most libertarians, including Milton Friedman, had no problem with the redistribution of income to the poor.
 The main issue is Libertarians believe whatever the government does people can do more efficiently.
 The Libertarian aim is to simply find the most efficient way to meet the goal of a more free and just society.
 They believe that reducing government and simply using a negative income tax is more effective than a large bureaucracy that will siphon off money and be manipulated by special interests.
-Government takes a lot of energy to run.
+The government takes a lot of energy to run.
 Why not give money to the poor directly with a negative income tax?
 In fact Milton Friedman, a great Libertarian said we have a responsibility to the poor.